Retirement App: Feel Close to Family Even If You’re Apart

 Simirity can help to provide a foundation for a relationship to be rekindled with a combination of honest stories, ideally from both parties, detailing the situations that led to the split and available to all the family, and specific stories to the estranged family member.

-6. Speaking to future generations
+6. Speak to future generations

 Everyone knows that they will eventually pass, and inevitably new members of the family will arrive that they will never know.
 How comforting to know that even after you are gone your voice and stories can live on.